 There are four best practices companies must keep in mind at this stage:

-To create a clearer understanding of where companies are at in their journey towards becoming EX-first, we have developed a maturity model based on the data and insights gathered through our programmes.
+To create a clearer understanding of where companies are at in their journey towards becoming EX-first, we have developed a maturity model based on the data and insights gathered through our programs.
 There are 5 levels of EX maturity: Prepare, Launch, Thrust, Coast, and Apogee.
-As a company progresses through the levels of EX maturity, it strengthens its strategy, measurement capability and sophistication around employee listening and action.
+As a company progresses through the levels of EX maturity, it strengthens its strategy, measurement capability, and sophistication around employee listening and action.